 The Finetta cameras were built by Kamerawerk Peter Saraber, later Finetta-Werk, in Goslar, Germany, from 1947 until 1957.
 The company had an interesting history: the founder Peter Saraber was an electrical engineer born in Holland but during WW II he moved to Germany to be with his German wife.
 In 1947 he started a camera company together with a former Voigtlander engineer.
 The first camera was called Finette, but the name was soon changed to Finetta, apparently due to Agfa being unhappy with the -ette at the end of the name.

 The cameras were relatively simple until the last model, the Finetta 99.
-They used simple self-built two-bladed leaf shutters, as opposed to most other cameras from that time, which often used Gauthier or Compur shutters.
+They used simple self-built two-bladed leaf shutters, as opposed to most other cameras from that time, which often used Prontor or Compur shutters.
 Simple meniscus lenses were soon replaced by interchangeable ones; the lens elements were made by Staeble-Werk in München, but the lenses themselves were assembled by Saraber.
 Apart from the top housing, the body changed very little and neither did the film transport mechanism inside, again with exception of the Finetta 99.
+Production stopped in 1957.

 Finette I & II

-This 'Finetta' almost certainly started its life as a 'Finette', as it shows all the features of one except the last letter of the name on the front.
+This Finetta I with Finar 43mm lens almost certainly started its life as a 'Finette', as it shows all the features of one above, except the last letter of the name on the front.
 A collector friend mentioned that after the name change from Finette to Finetta, Finette cameras that were returned for service or repair had the name badge updated.
 This is what probably happened to this example.
-It is an example of early production Finettes.

-Changes during Finette/Finetta production seen at the back of the cameras.
+Changes during Finette/Finetta production seen at the back of the cameras, with the camera back slightly pulled down to show the differences.
 Top left is the first type, with a back which could simply be pulled off, as it was only secured by a small bump on the tab near the eye piece.
 Top right still has the tab, but the securing bump is not longer there, as this model has a locking nut at the botton of the camera.
 Bottom left has the new top housing without tab.
-Also note the new shutter button and Leica-style remote release.
+Also note the change in shutter button and Leica-style remote release.
 Bottom right is a later Finetta I, with a ring around its eye piece, a ridge along the top edge of the back and a slightly different bakelite body.

-A late production example of the Finette II with adjustable aperture (rebadged as Finetta), this one has a locking knob at the bottom as well as a locking tab at the back.
+A late production example of the Finette II (rebadged as Finetta) with adjustable aperture, this one has a locking knob at the bottom as well as a locking tab at the back.

 The Finetta I entered the market in 1949.
 There appear to have been at least two models.
 The most common one had a simple fixed focus 43mm two-element lens marked Achromat Finar.
-This model was almost identical to the late production version of the Finette I above, other than a few small differences: the back of the top housing received a small ring around the eye piece and the arrow on the speed button was replaced with two dots.
+This model was almost identical to the late production version of the Finette I above, other than a few small differences: the back of the top housing received a small ring around the eye piece, the camera back received a ridge along its top edge, and the arrow on the speed button was replaced with two dots.
 The change from Finette to Finetta took place some time between body #9000 and #13000.
 Some very early Finetta I can be found without the ring around the eye piece and a speed knob with dots as well as an arrow.

 Less commonly found is the version with a lens marked Fenar 1:11 F=4,3 cm.
 The two types body# overlap, so they appear to have been produced simultaneously.
 Perhaps the Achromat Finar was a faster lens.
 Internet resources mention the existence of a Finetta Ia and ID, with the latter have a chrome top housing.
 It is unclear if this name difference also refered to the two different lenses.